AssemblyAI/assemblyai-haystack/README.md

 # AssemblyAI Audio Transcript Loader

-The AssemblyAI Audio Transcript Loader allows to transcribe audio files with the AssemblyAI API and loads the transcribed text into documents.
+The AssemblyAI Audio Transcript Loader allows you to transcribe audio files with the AssemblyAI API and load the transcribed text into Haystack documents.

-To use it, you should have the environment variable ASSEMBLYAI_API_KEY set with your API key.
-Alternatively, the API key can also be passed as an argument.
+To use this package, you should have the environment variable ASSEMBLYAI_API_KEY set with your API key.
+Alternatively, the API key can also be passed as an argument while adding a component (see usage code example below).

 More info about AssemblyAI: